Neighbors Working Together for a Safer and More Beautiful Block!

 123 West 71st Street

-Our next meeting: Saturday March 23rd at 4M.
+Our next meeting will be announced shortly.
 Come meet your neighbors and share and your concerns for our block!

 Join us for refreshments,